2019 redux- Ajit Pawar back as Maharashtra's Deputy CM for 3rd time in 4 years | Politics

 - India

-After a brief stint as Maharashtra's deputy chief minister in 2019 under a BJP government, NCP leader Ajit Pawar is back to the post by splitting the party, in a stunning turn events in the state politics.
+After a brief stint as Maharashtra's deputy chief minister in 2019 under a BJP government that lasted for less than 80 hours, NCP leader Ajit Pawar is back to the post by splitting the party, in a stunning turn of events in the state politics.

 Pawar, who was also the deputy CM in the previous Uddhav Thackeray-led Maha Vikas Aghadi (MVA) government, which was in power from November 2019 to June 2022, enjoys the image of a grassroot leader and an able administrator.
 The 63-year-old leader, who is known to be politically ambitious and speak his mind, took oath as the deputy CM of Maharashtra on Sunday for the third time since 2019, capping months of intense speculation about his next political move.